mv1388/aitoolbox/README.md

 `use_amp={'init_scale': 2.**16, 'growth_factor': 2.0, ...}` to the TrainLoop.
 All AMP initializations and training related steps are then handled automatically by the TrainLoop.

-You can read more about different details in the [PyTorch AMP documentation](https://pytorch.org/docs/stable/notes/amp_examples.html).
+You can read more about different AMP details in the [PyTorch AMP documentation](https://pytorch.org/docs/stable/notes/amp_examples.html).

 ### Single-GPU mixed precision training